jpverkamp/blog/content/programming/2023/2023-03-19-keyboard-chords-with-hammerspoon.md

 2. Next?
 Perhaps my window movement.
 Perhaps (to keep things on my left hand), I could use a Chord with `wasd` for moving windows around?
 And because it's within a chord, I can actually hit more than one key.
 So things like `w,d` to move to top+right.
 Or `w,e,d` to move to top+right third instead of half.

-3. {{<wikipedia "Debouncing">}} for chords.
+3. [[wiki:Debouncing]]() for chords.
 Rather than immediately ending the modal, I can set it so that after 100ms (for example) without hitting a key that does something, it stops listening.
 That works well with the above for essentially typing in a subcommand.

 4. And of course, bind all the things!
 There's so many more things I could automate!